YOUR Portal to Public Health

 Check out the de Beaumont Foundation Blog, Why a career in governmental public health might be right for you More undergraduates than ever are earning degrees in public health, but fewer are choosing to pursue a career in governmental public health.
 This blog speaks to those students and early career professionals.

-The 2015 UT Wellness Network Report on Student Health is available now!
+The 2015 UT Wellness Network Report on Student Health is now available!
 Are you surprised to know that only 46% of UT students meet the guidelines for moderate or vigourous intensity exercise?
 And only 11% of UT students get enough sleep to feel rested on 6 or more days a week?
 These are Public Health issues and impact academic success!
 Go here for more information.